jkanyi-web/Capstone-Module-1/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, open index.html with your preferred browser.

 <!--
 Example command: